Board Members, Manufacturing/Marketing TriumvirateCompany

 (Director of Mih Clinic Yoyogi)

-(Head of Research & Development and Head of PMS Regulatory Compliance & Assurance)profile
+(Head of Research & Development / PMS Regulatory Compliance & Assurance)profile

 (Head of Business Development & IP Management)